grid-parity-exchange/Prescient/doc/OnlineDocs/source/tasks/install.rst

 and commercial solvers such as CPLEX, Gurobi, or Xpress.

 The specific mechanics of installing a solver is specific to the solver and/or the platform.
-An easy way to install an open source solver on Windows, Linux, and Mac is to install the CBC Anaconda package into the current conda environment::
+An easy way to install an open source solver on Linux and Mac is to install the CBC Anaconda package into the current conda environment::

 	conda install -c conda-forge coincbc

 .. tip::
    Be sure to activate the correct python environment before running the command above.

+Binaries for Windows and other platforms may be available from https://github.com/coin-or/Cbc/releases.

 Note that the CBC solver is used in most Prescient tests, so you may want to install it even if you intend to use another solver in your own runs.